Patrick Monson

 Bio/Description

-My dissertation research has been supported by the Fulbright U.S. Student Program, the Association for Slavic, East European, and Eurasian Studies' Stephen F. Cohen-Robert C. Tucker Dissertation Research Fellowship (2021-22), and several awards from Princeton University.
+My dissertation research has been supported by the Fulbright U.S. Student Program, the Association for Slavic, East European, and Eurasian Studies' Stephen F. Cohen-Robert C. Tucker Dissertation Research Fellowship (2021-22), and several Princeton awards.
 I received half of my M.A. credits and a number of awards while studying East European Jewish history at The Hebrew University of Jerusalem.
-I am currently teaching paleography as an adjunct faculty member at BYU-Idaho.
-I also serve as a content strategist at FamilySearch, where I help lead efforts to digitize documents in dozens of Ukrainian and other East European archives.
-My greatest pride and joy is my family, especially my beautiful wife and five rambunctious children.
+I currently serve as a content strategist at FamilySearch, where I help lead efforts to digitize documents in dozens of East European archives.
+I also teach family history-genealogy as an adjunct faculty member at BYU-Idaho.
+My greatest pride and joy is my family.

 Education